sneas/cv-template/README.md

 # The Curriculum Vitae Template

-You are an amazing developer.
+You are a fantastic developer.
 Keep your CV on GitHub.
 Host it on GitHub Pages.
 Have both HTML and PDF versions automatically generated and consistent.
-This is what good developers do.

 ## What does this project do?